 The gasses that manufacturers pump into polystyrene to turn it into “foamed polystyrene” can also be hazardous.
 Although many manufacturers label their foamed polystyrene as “CFC free,” the fine print often admits that the manufacturer has merely replaced CFC with HCFC.
 While HCFC is less damaging to the Earth’s ozone layer than CFC, it is still an ozone destroyer, and it contributes to the destruction of this critical component of the Earth’s ecosystem.15

-After it has been used, Styrofoam food packaging is typically not “clean” enough to be recycled, and only 0.2% of Styrofoam food packaging was recycled in California in 2004.16 Even when it is clean enough to recycle, only about 5% of the volume of Styrofoam is actually polystyrene, and the rest is air, making Styrofoam uneconomical to collect and store for recycling.17 In rare instances, manufacturers who handle large amounts of polystyrene will consolidate their scrap materials with compactors (compressing them to less than a tenth of their original volume), and then will sell the compacted blocks of polystyrene to recyclers.18 However, the polystyrene in these blocks cannot be recovered for use in new polystyrene products.
+After it has been used, polystyrene food packaging is typically not “clean” enough to be recycled, and only 1.3% of total polystyrene was recycled in the US in 2015.16 Even when it is clean enough to recycle, only about 5% of the volume of Styrofoam is actually polystyrene, and the rest is air, making Styrofoam uneconomical to collect and store for recycling.17 In rare instances, manufacturers who handle large amounts of polystyrene will consolidate their scrap materials with compactors (compressing them to less than a tenth of their original volume), and then will sell the compacted blocks of polystyrene to recyclers.18 However, the polystyrene in these blocks cannot be recovered for use in new polystyrene products.
 Its quality is only adequate to use as filler in other plastics, which then, in turn, become virtually impossible to recycle.19

-Due to these barriers to recycling Styrofoam, due to its ubiquitous presence in disposable packaging, and due to its tendency to drift away on currents of wind and water, Styrofoam has become an abundant form of plastic pollution on land and in waterways.
-Styrofoam poses a widespread threat to the health of wild animals and the ecosystems that depend on them.
-This is especially true in ocean ecosystems, where Styrofoam is a major component of the plastic debris there,10 and where the wind, the sun, rain, and wave action steadily degrade Styrofoam into carcinogenic component molecules, including styrene monomer (SM), styrene dimer (SD) and styrene trimer (ST).4 Foamed polystyrene leaches these toxins into the ocean, and some animals, like birds and turtles, mistake small bits of Styrofoam for food, which causes them to die of malnutrition.20
+Due to these barriers to recycling polystyrene, its ubiquitous presence in disposable packaging, and its tendency to drift away on currents of wind and water, it has become an abundant form of plastic pollution on land and in waterways.
+Polystyrene poses a widespread threat to the health of wild animals and the ecosystems that depend on them.
+This is especially true in ocean ecosystems, where it is a major component of the plastic debris there,10 and where the wind, the sun, rain, and wave action steadily degrade Styrofoam into carcinogenic component molecules, including styrene monomer (SM), styrene dimer (SD) and styrene trimer (ST).4 Foamed polystyrene leaches these toxins into the ocean, and some animals, like birds and turtles, mistake small bits of Styrofoam for food, which causes them to die of malnutrition.20

 When polystyrene is burned at temperatures that are typical for modern incinerators (800-900 °C), the emissions can contain more than 90 different compounds, including polycyclic aromatic hydrocarbons (PAHs), which may cause birth defects.21 When burned at lower temperatures typical of a campfire or a household fireplace, polystyrene can also produce PAHs, as well as carcinogenic styrene monomers and deadly carbon monoxide.22